 Before police question you, they must inform you of your Miranda rights, which include:

 It is always wise to invoke these rights and call for defense representation right away.
 Doing so will not make you appear guilty – instead, it will help protect your rights and interests during all police communications.
 This can help avoid criminal charges or limit the evidence that a prosecutor might have against you should they file charges.

 Contact a Trusted Fargo Criminal Defense Lawyer

 The criminal process can begin well before you are charged with a crime, and an experienced Fargo criminal defense attorney can begin helping you and protecting your rights early on in your case.
 If you believe you are under investigation or you have been arrested or charged, seek the defense help you need as soon as you can.
-Contact our experienced criminal defense attorney, Tatum O’Brien, by email, or call O’Keeffe O’Brien Lyson Foss at 701-235-8000 or toll-free 877-235-8002.
+Contact our experienced criminal defense attorney, Tatum O’Brien, by email, or call O’Keeffe O’Brien Lyson Attorneys at 701-235-8000 or toll-free 877-235-8002.